 Taking care of the water in your swim spa or hot tub is an important step to ensure your continued enjoyment of your purchase.

-Initial Swim Spa and Hot Tub water care
+Initial Swim Spa and Hot Tub Water Care

 Your new spa will give you years of enjoyable pleasure.
 It will require a certain amount of maintenance and care to keep it clean.
 This guide will help you get started and take care of your spa.
-After you have completed the six steps below your spa will be ready to hop-in and enjoy.
+After you’ve completed the six steps below, your spa will be ready to hop-in and enjoy.
 Please take the time to test the water that you are using to fill your new spa with the test strips provided in the start-up kit.
-Make a note of these readings in the space provided in the back of your owners’ manual.
-This will allow you know where your starting point is and will make the start-up go much smoother for you.

-STEP 2: During the initial filling of the spa, add a sequestering agent (Metal Gone) to combat suspended minerals in the water.
+During the initial filling of the spa, add a sequestering agent (Metal Gone) to combat suspended minerals in the water.
 Add the whole bottle as instructed on the label.
 Allow water to circulate and filter for at least 12 hours before adding any other chemicals.

-STEP 3: Test water for pH and total Alkalinity using the test strips provided in the start-up kit.
+Test water for pH and total Alkalinity using the test strips provided in the start-up kit.
 The pH should be 7.2 – 7.8 and the total Alkalinity 80-150 PPM.
 Calcium hardness levels should be maintained between 150 and 250 PPM (part per million).

-STEP 5:It may be necessary to retest and add additional chemicals to get to the proper levels in Step 3.
+It may be necessary to retest and add additional chemicals to get to the proper levels in Step 3.
 Once the total Alkalinity is in the 80- 150 range the pH will stabilize and stop fluctuating.

-STEP 6: Add 2 tbsp. of concentrated sodium Dichlor-s-triazinetreone (Chlorinating Granules) per 500 gallons on initial start up to begin sanitizing the spa water.
+Add 2 tbsp. of concentrated sodium Dichlor-s-triazinetreone (Chlorinating Granules) per 500 gallons on initial start up to begin sanitizing the spa water.
 It is important not to add the chlorinating granules until the pH and total Alkalinity have been adjusted to their proper levels.
 Do not enter the spa when chlorine levels are above 5ppm.

 Weekly/Monthly Maintenance Schedule